getsentry/sentry-go/gin/README.md

 })

 app.GET("/foo", func(ctx *gin.Context) {
-    // sentrygin handler will catch it just fine, and because we attached "someRandomTag"
+    // sentrygin handler will catch it just fine.
+Also, because we attached "someRandomTag"
     // in the middleware before, it will be sent through as well panic("y tho")
 })